+Pay structure Wales

-- 1.1 The NHS pay system as a whole will have two pay spines or series of pay bands: pay spine one for staff within the remit of the Doctors' and Dentists' Review Body and pay spine two for staff within the extended remit of the NHS Pay Review Body (NHSPRB). - 1.2 This Handbook sets out pay and conditions for staff within the remit of the NHSPRB.
-Section 40 explains the role of the NHS Staff Council, its Executive and the NHS pay review bodies.
-Annex P sets out the extended coverage of the NHSPRB.
-Pay and conditions for the most senior managers are outside the scope of this Handbook (see paragraph 1.7 in this Section). - 1.3 The pay spine for staff covered by the NHSPRB will be divided into nine pay bands.
-All staff covered by this pay system will be assigned to one of these pay bands on the basis of job weight, as measured by the NHS Job Evaluation Scheme. - 1.4 To assist this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
+1.1 The NHS pay system as a whole will have two pay spines or series of pay bands: pay spine one for staff within the remit of the Doctors' and Dentists' Review Body and pay spine two for staff within the extended remit of the NHS Pay Review Body (NHSPRB).

+1.2 This handbook sets out pay and conditions for staff within the remit of the NHSPRB.
+Section 40 explains the role of the NHS Staff Council, its executive and the NHS pay review bodies.
+Annex 16 sets out the extended coverage of the NHSPRB.
+Pay and conditions for the most senior managers are outside the scope of this handbook (see paragraph 1.7 in this section).

+1.3 The pay spine for staff covered by the NHSPRB will be divided into nine pay bands.
+All staff covered by this pay system will be assigned to one of these pay bands on the basis of job weight, as measured by the NHS Job Evaluation Scheme.

+1.4 To assist this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
 Staff whose jobs match these profiles will be assigned on the basis of the profile score.
 Other jobs will be evaluated locally on a partnership basis.
-When new posts are created or existing posts re-designed the principles set out in the Job Evaluation Handbook (third edition) will apply. - 1.5 The NHS Job Evaluation Handbook (third edition) sets out the basis of job evaluation, which underpins the pay system and includes the factor plan, the weighting and scoring document and a guide for matching posts locally. - 1.6 The nine pay bands and their corresponding job evaluation scores are set out in Table $1(a)^2$ .
+When new posts are created or existing posts re-designed the principles set out in the Job Evaluation Handbook (third edition) will apply.

+1.5 The NHS Job Evaluation Handbook sets out the basis of job evaluation, which underpins the pay system and includes the factor plan, the weighting and scoring document and a guide for matching posts locally.

+1.6 The nine pay bands and their corresponding job evaluation scores are set out in table 1(a) below.
 Within this structure, pay band 8 is sub-divided into four ranges.

-&lt;sup>1 Available, together with the nationally evaluated job profiles, on the Agenda for Change web

-$www.nhsemployers.org/Aboutus/Publications/Pages/NHSJobEvaluationHandbookThirdEdition.asp\\ x$

-&lt;sup>2 See the question and answer guidance in Annex A2(a) (England).
+Table 1 (a)

-Table 1(a) Pay bands and job weight
+Pay bands and job weight

-NHS Pay Review Body

-(NHSPRB) spine

 Pay band Job weight

 1 0 - 160

 2 161 - 215

 3 216 - 270

 4 271 - 325

 5 326 - 395

 6 396 - 465

 7 466 - 539

 8a 540 - 584

 8b 585 - 629

 8c 630 - 674

 8d 675 - 720

 9 721 - 765

-1.7 There are separate arrangements for Chief Executives and directors at board level whose posts are not subject to the pay system in this Handbook.
+1.7 There are separate arrangements for chief executives and directors at board level whose posts are not subject to the pay system in this handbook.
 These alternative arrangements may also apply to other senior posts which, in this pay structure, have been assessed as having a job weight over 630 points.